The-Social-Proof-Foundation/docs/blockchain/advertise.md

 The MySocial Advertising Platform is a revolutionary ad network built on the MySocial blockchain, designed to create a fair and transparent ecosystem for advertisers, content creators, and viewers.
 Our platform ensures that all stakeholders are rewarded for their contributions while maintaining integrity through a built-in trust and verification system.

+{% hint style="info" %}
+The MySocial Advertising Platform will be implemented post-mainnet launch.
+{% endhint %}

 ## Key Features

 - **Content Creator Monetization:** Creators earn a share of ad revenue when ads are displayed on their content